tudows/PLIM/README.md

 **2016-04-09**
 * Add the cluster module to do the multi core balanced load.
 * Fix the html5 cache bug.

+**2016-04-11**
+* Can add the powerline by scan the qr code.
+* Unify the qr code interface.
+Smart judge the qr meaning then automatically jump the corresponding url.
+* Add a open interface of the qrcode.
+* Add a add_powerline test qrcode image in [/test/qrcode/add_powerline.png](https://github.com/tudows/PLIM/blob/master/test/qrcode/add_powerline.png)

 License